Procedure for DGA1033 oral exam

 At this stage, the student presents the oral portion of the doctoral exam in front of the jury.
 The oral exam focuses mainly on the student’s research program and has two parts:

-- Writing a dissertation proposal
+- A dissertation proposal in writing

 2. Dissertation proposal